-To see model equations that involve your variable, click on the "View Equation" button on the top bar as shown in Figure 65 to open the Equation Viewer.
-The variable you are currently viewing will be shown in red.
-You can click on any variable in the equations to view its name, definition, and, in some cases, a "View Variable" button that will show you the graph of that variable along with its determinants and dependents.
+To see model equations that involve your variable, click on the "View Equation" button on the top bar as shown in Figure 61 to open the Equation Viewer.
+Your variable that you are currently viewing will be shown in red.
+You can click on any variable in the equations to view its name, definition, and in some cases a "View Variable" button that will show you the graph of that variable along with its determinants and dependents.

-Figure 65: Equation Viewer
+Figure 61: Equation Viewer